LouisDesdoigts/dLux/CONTRIBUTING.md

 # Contributing Guide!

-Note: This doccument is out of date and in the proccess of being updated!
+Note: This document is out of date and in the process of being updated!

 ---
 ## Units: